The Salsa Creative Studio

-Salma grew up in Cape Town, South Africa in a family of creative people with different talents.
-They would often make things from scratch and be resourceful with what they had.
-Growing up surrounded by creativity, she started drawing at the age of 3 and would draw on doors and walls and under tables.
+South African artist Salma Price-Nell is currently based in the UK.
+She grew up in Cape Town, in a family of creative people with different talents.
+They would often make things from scratch and be very resourceful with what they had.
+Growing up surrounded by creativity, she started drawing at the age of 3 and would draw on anything she could make marks on, including doors, walls and under tables (her favourite).

 Salma has had a multidisciplinary career starting off as a Photographer documenting events for the likes of the The District Six Museum, The Goodman Gallery Cape and photographing portraits of musicians to then studying further to become a Graphic Designer where she would acquire clients like the Iziko National Gallery of South Africa, work on big brand installations for Samsung and Emirates, design billboard for radio stations and build new brands.

 After moving to the UK in 2015, she focused her energies back into her love of illustration and art and her drawings have since been featured in publications by Pinter and Martin London.
 She was featured and interviewed on the French TV show L'essentiel Chez Labro which aired on 27 September 2022(watch the clip here).